-Let me be straight with you – 90% of the YouTube SEO advice you read before 2024 is either useless or actively hurts your channel today.
+Let me be straight with you – many YouTube SEO tips shared online are outdated or incomplete, and advice you read before 2024 may no longer work for your channel today.
 I've been optimizing YouTube videos since 2019, back when "more tags" and "exact match keywords" actually worked.
 Now, YouTube's algorithm is smarter than most humans at understanding video content, viewer intent, and whether you're actually helping people or just gaming the system.

 Here's the reality: YouTube SEO isn't about tricking the algorithm.
 It's about proving to the algorithm that your video deserves to be shown.
 The platform now uses multimodal AI that watches your video, listens to your audio, reads your on‑screen text, and analyses viewer behaviour in real time.
 If you're still obsessing over the perfect keyword in your filename, you're wasting time.